eoinwoods/jira-token-processor/README.md

    $> pyvenv . && source bin/activate && pip install -r requirements.txt

-The snag with using jira-python is that it makes unit testing very difficult without complex stubbing, so (shamefully) this utility has no tests.
+The snag with using jira-python is that it makes unit testing very difficult without complex stubbing, so this code just has an integration test that creates some test ssue records in a Jira project and runs the utility against them to check it is working.

 To use the utility: